opensource-observer/oso/apps/docs/blog/2024-08-12-war-for-public-goods/index.md

 Crypto ecosystems could benefit from adopting a similar level of rigor.
 Once we've established a metric similar to WAR, we can retrospectively analyze specific projects, protocols, and grant programs to assess their true impact.
 By evaluating past performance through this lens, we can identify which projects and protocols have genuinely driven the most significant incremental growth.

-But WAR isn’t just about looking back —- it’s also a tool for shaping the future.
+But WAR isn’t just about looking back.
+It’s also a tool for shaping the future.
 Just as baseball teams refine their recruiting goals based on WAR, crypto ecosystems should update their capital allocation strategies.
-WAR could help identify not only successful projects but also weak points within an ecosystem —- whether in developer tooling, user engagement, or protocol innovation —- that need more investment.
+WAR could help identify not only successful projects but also weak points within an ecosystem — whether in developer tooling, user engagement, or protocol innovation — that need more investment.
 It could be used to determine eligibility for grant rounds or power oracles that allocate ongoing funding streams to high-performing projects.

 Putting funding on the line in this way would encourage greater accountability.
 Ecosystem funds would need to justify their investments with data, ensuring that resources are being used effectively to promote growth and sustainability.
 It would also push projects and protocols to focus on consistently delivering real value, knowing that their future funding might be linked to their “ecosystem WAR.”